alifiroozi80/CKA/CKA/README.md

 <div id="Deploy-and-test-an-App">

-Now let's deploy a nginx Deployment with 2 Pods and a test Service for it
+Now let's deploy an Nginx Deployment with 2 Pods and a test Service for it

 * Nginx Deployment
     ```yaml